Grupo Especial Uno

 All GE-1 officers must pass a rigorous, extensive training course before he/she apply to join.

 It is important to know that all active personnel remains in their original unit and are called when needed, a selective style similar to many American SWAT groups.

 The division constantly trains with similar Argentine and foreign special units.

+Equipment

-The group uses specialized weapons and gear such as the Glock 17 9mm pistol, Heckler & Koch HK33 assault rifles, Heckler & Koch MP5 submachine gun, and the M24 SWS sniper rifle.
+The group uses specialized weapons and gear such as: